oils-for-unix/oils/doc/eggex.md

 The dot primitive matches "any" character in whatever way the underlying regex library interprets it.
-Differences usually are with these special characters:
+Differences usually only concern special characters:

 **NUL-character:** `\0` (c-string), `\x00` (c-string/eggex) or `\y00` (j8)
 **Newline-terminator:** `\n`